anitacheung83/Timetable-Wallpaper/README.md

 Timetable Factory is securely hosted on AWS Amplify, ensuring reliable and scalable performance.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+All rights reserved.
+This code is provided solely for the purpose of code review and assessment for job applications.
+Unauthorized use, reproduction, or distribution in any form is strictly prohibited.